UC-MACSS/persp-model_W17/students/kim_soowan/ps8/ps8.md

 There is more variance among the residuals for cases where respondents did not vote.

 The test MSE for this model is 0.2508319, higher than that for the random forest model.
 The test accuracy rate is 0.6934097, meaning it predicted voting accurately 69.34% of the time.
 The PRE is 0.0614035, indicating that it outperforms the useless classifier by a narrow margin.
-The AUC is 0.6804965, significantly lower than the AUC for the random forest model.
+The AUC is 0.6804965, lower than the AUC for the random forest model.

 Part 3: OJ Simpson \[4 points\]
 ===============================